samleemcknight/recipe-api-dashboard/README.md

 ## Eventuals
 There are a few things I would *eventually* like to do:

-- Add a "search with all ingredients" option
+- organize images based on relevance
 - Include serving size and prep time
 - Expand the number of dietary preferences
+- include a "clear pantry" button
 - Ensure that the dietary requirements restrict the searches to a greater degree than they do
 - *Eventually, eventually* I would like this to be a mobile-only app that will store users' ingredients in order to remind the user that certain ingredients might be going bad, and that those should be used soon.